English health experts investigate Salmonella outbreak

 Salmonella Enteritidis is a strain of bacteria that causes gastrointestinal illness and is often associated with poultry or eggs.
-Symptoms include diarrhoea, stomach cramps and sometimes vomiting and fever.
+Symptoms include diarrhea, stomach cramps and sometimes vomiting and fever.

 Public Health England (PHE) said that over the past few months, 55 cases had been seen in the southern county of Hampshire and 25 in London while, further north, there had been 33 cases in Cheshire and 43 in the West Midlands.
 In France, 49 people had been affected while an unknown number of cases had also been reported in Austria.